 An overview of the facilities housing PNNL's electron microscopes

 The Radiochemical Processing Laboratory (RPL) is a scientific facility funded by the U.S. Department of Energy (DOE) to create and implement innovative processes for environmental cleanup and the beneficial use of radioactive materials.
 These processes include those to advance the cleanup of radiological and hazardous wastes, the processing and disposal of nuclear fuels, and the production and delivery of medical isotopes.

-At the Materials Science & Technology Laboratory, PNNL researchers develop and test high-performance materials used in next-generation energy, construction, and transportation technologies and systems.
+At the Materials Science and Technology Laboratory (3410 Building), PNNL researchers develop and test high-performance materials used in next-generation energy, construction, and transportation technologies and systems.